mission is to serve people in need by expanding the ability of the United

 damage and losses caused by historical disasters are often not widely known;

 and the limited understanding of the opportunities available to reduce disaster

 risk through development investments.

-disaster risks have been addressed by governments through improvements in disaster now
+disaster risks have been addressed by governments through improvements in

 One of the main reasons why countries find it hard to justify increasing